guryanovev/ng-cycler/README.md

 ## Why?

+It's important for Angular Components developer to make sure every resource (open connection, event bus subscription, http request) is finalized during the Component destroy phase.

+> **Warning**
+> In other words: whenever you subscribe to anything you need to unsubscribe in the end, do not rely on Angular.
+Even HTTP-Client cold observables should be unsubscribed.

-When you develop Angular components you can often find yourself doing one thing over and over again -- connecting dependencies to component's lifetime.
+Because of that you can often find yourself doing one thing over and over again — manually connecting dependencies to component's lifetime.
 Usually it looks like this:

 ```typescript
 export class MyComponent implements OnInit, OnDestroy {